muses-code-js/js-xmas-edition/instructions/level1.md

   This test will return us boolean value (true or false), if it does match our pattern `onlyLetters` will be equal to `true`.

   TODO: Add one more validation to `nameValidationError` function.
-That will validate that we have letters only, if not return us an error 'This field can have only letters'
+That will validate that we have letters only, if not return us an error 'This field can have only letters'.

-3. Submitting the form.
+3.Submitting the form.
 ========================

   Now, when we have full validation on name field let's check up how it works when we submit the form.
 If you go to the `index.html` file and check on the form, on the bottom, where we have submit button `Send your letter to Santa` you can see that `onclick` we call function `validateForm`.

   TODO: 1.So let's create function `validateForm`.
 It will not take any arguments.

   TODO: 2.
 Move variable `name` with it's value inside of the function.

   TODO: 3.
 Call function `nameValidationError` inside our `validateForm` function and pass `name` as an argument.

-  TODO: 4. console.log the `nameValidationError(name)` so we can check
-  if it works.
+  TODO: 4. console.log the `nameValidationError(name)` so we can check if it works.

   So, what happened now - when we click submit button we get the value of the name field (if there is any) and after we call function